nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

         "node_modules"
       ],
       "files": [
-        "typings/app.ts",
+        "source/app.ts",
         "typings/tsd.d.ts"
       ]
     }
     ```

     Later, you can make modifications to this file as needed.
-For example, if you want to use TypeScript code in services.js, you can move it from the www/js folder to the typings folder, and then include services.ts in the compiler options for the file list (that is, add a "typings/services.ts" entry, and so on, under the `files` entry).
+For example, if you want to use TypeScript code in services.js, you can move it from the www/js folder to the source folder, and then include services.ts in the compiler options for the file list (that is, add a "source/services.ts" entry, and so on, under the `files` entry).
 You can use both TypeScript and JavaScript in the same file if you want to, and the TypeScript compiler will create the correct JavaScript output.

 4. In Visual Studio, open the project's package.json file and add a reference for tsd under `dependencies`.